-This section covers installing a library under the Windows environment and utilizes quite a few screen shots.
+This section covers installing a library under the Mac OS X environment.
 If you’re more of a text learner then check out the Arduino tutorial on installing libraries.

 We are going to use the Capacitive Sense library for this example.
 Navigate to the library’s page and download the zip file.

 Find the zip file on your local computer (wherever downloaded files end up).
-Under Windows, you should be able to double click on the file to open it up.
+Unzip it, and look at the folder contents.